PsyMem: Fine-grained psychological alignment and Explicit Memory Control for Advanced Role-Playing LLMs: Dataset Architecture

 Neuroscientific research underscores the significant role memory plays in shaping human behavior, communication, and decision-making processes \citep{stumpf1991effects,ravlin1987effect,pickering2004toward}.
 Memories influence not only how individuals perceive and interpret events but also guide their interactions and responses within social contexts, highlighting the importance of accurately capturing and utilizing memory in character portrayal.

 Therefore, we introduce character memory data $M$ to the role playing dataset to enable the memory simulation capability of role playing model.
-Specifically, we first build a knowledge graph based on the novel via GraphRAG \citep{edge2024local}, and then retrieve relevant memory for the current dialogue via entity mentions, relational triples, and raw dialogue chunks associated with specific scenes.
+Specifically, we first build a knowledge graph for each novel via GraphRAG \citep{edge2024local}, and then retrieve relevant memory context for the current dialogue in local mode (see Appendix~\ref{sub: Memory Module} for details).
 Memory alignment is evaluated on two key dimensions: \textit{correctness} and \textit{rationality}.
 Correctness assesses whether the model accurately utilizes stored character information in response to queries, while rationality examines logical coherence and contextual appropriateness.
 Additionally, simple summaries or vague memory references are identified as non-rational uses of memory.
 To further enhance robustness, irrelevant memory items are deliberately introduced as noise, promoting stable, realistic, and consistent character portrayals reflective of human memory dynamics.

 In addition, we define character-specific knowledge boundaries to ensure consistency—for example, Quasimodo from The Hunchback of Notre-Dame would not be aware of torch.
 Based on the absence of relevant retrievable memories, we used GPT-4o to generate 800 refusal-style QA pairs for 100 characters, grounded in real-world constraints and narrative context.
 These were integrated into novel-based dialogues to maintain coherence and character fidelity.